Submit Your Rental Application Today!

 - Up to two animals are permitted in each apartment home, upon management’s approval.
 Pet policy allows for cats or dogs (up to 30lbs at full maturity).
 All other requests are reviewed by management and in compliance with local, state, and federal guidelines.

 - Gross monthly household income must equal 2.5 times the monthly rent.
+The monthly rent amount is below the maximum monthly rent for a household earning no more than 80% of the medical household income as published annually by the Portland Housing Bureau.
 If gross monthly household income is less than the income requirement, your application will be denied.
 The analysis of rent-to-income ratio of applicant/individual with local, state, or federal rent voucher will be reviewed by considering the applicant’s/individual’s portion of the rent.